 DENNY HAMLIN — #11 FEDEX EXPRESS TOYOTA CAMRY

-Charleston FedEx Express Along for the Ride for the All-Star Race: The FedEx Express operations team in Charleston, S.C., just secured its fifth-consecutive “Station of the Year” award in the Piedmont District and Southern Region, and for their efforts, will be recognized with its “CHS” code letters on the b-post of the #11 FedEx Express Toyota this weekend.
+Columbia, South Carolina Along for the Ride in Charlotte: The FedEx Express operations team in West Columbia, South Carolina will be recognized with its “USCA” code letters on the b-post of the #11 FedEx Express Toyota this weekend.